jleal-pnet/odoo/doc/reference/javascript_reference.rst

 Class System
 ============

-Odoo was developped before ECMAScript 6 classes were available.
+Odoo was developed before ECMAScript 6 classes were available.
 In Ecmascript 5, the standard way to define a class is to define a function and to add methods on its prototype object.
 This is fine, but it is slightly complex when we want to use inheritance, mixins.